mmacaula/mmacaula.github.com/_posts/2015-04-08-custom-elements-to-solve-simple-problems.markdown

 ## Conclusion
 I hope I have shown you a new tool for your development toolbox.
 To me, it seems we get really excited about the full web components spec and are let down when we find out it's not quite ready to go.
-So we end up not using them at all, but Custom Elements are much more mature and can be used today to solve some problems.
+So we end up not using them at all, but Custom Elements are much more mature and can be used today to easily solve some problems.

 [jekyll]:      http://jekyllrb.com